diegosancarmen/rotarod-gait-analysis/README.md

 ## Prepare Environment

+To create the conda environment: `conda env create -f DLC_gait.yaml`

+Download model weights from [this link](https://drive.google.com/drive/folders/1UmC0r9P78xBL41j9dniOAimbiRw42LPc?usp=sharing) into the folder `rotarod-gait-analysis/automated_analysis/dlc-models/iteration-2/Trial9May23-trainset95shuffle1/train`

 Before the first use only, run `python setup.py` to update tracking folder home directory.

-To create the conda environment: `conda env create -f DEEPLABCUT.yaml`

-Download model weights from [this link](https://drive.google.com/drive/folders/1UmC0r9P78xBL41j9dniOAimbiRw42LPc?usp=sharing) into the folder `rotarod-gait-analysis/automated_analysis/dlc-models/iteration-2/Trial9May23-trainset95shuffle1/train`

 ## How to Use